CosmicFusion/HeroicGamesLauncher/README.md

 - Login with an existing GOG account
 - Install/Uninstall Games
 - Import an already installed game
-- Play online [EAC not supported on Linux]
+- Play online [EAC needs to be enabled by the game developer to work]
 - Update installed Games
 - Repair installed Games
 - Move installed games to different folders